Traditional Chinese Medicine for Numbness

 TCM practitioners often offer acupuncture combined with cupping, moxibustion and herbal formula for numbness.
 After identifying the cause of numbness, an herbal formula will be used based on your condition and constitution, along with a personalized acupuncture plan.

 Commonly used Chinese herbs thought to be beneficial for numbness include Mu Dan Pi, Sang Ji Sheng, Shan Yao and Shu Di Huang.
 They can be used for liver and kidney qi deficiency which can help to reduce the numbness.
 Dan Shen (Red Sage) can be used to enhance blood circulation and reduce both the numbness and pain.

 Acupuncture for Numbness

-There are many approaches when treating numbness with acupuncture.
+There are many approaches when managing numbness with acupuncture.
 Cupping and moxibustion are often used to promote blood circulation and reduce skin inflammation.
 Acupuncturist may use needles around the affected area to relieve the discomfort caused by numbness.
-Acupuncture treatment for numbness can also regulate the movement of qi, strengthen the related internal organs and dispel the wind, cold and dampness.
+Acupuncture for numbness can also regulate the movement of qi, strengthen the related internal organs and dispel the wind, cold and dampness.